 - – The Stealth II is one of Vivobarefoot’s best styles for athletic performance.
 The durable hex-mesh upper is constructed with support and stretch zones to assure responsive foot control and an adaptive fit.
 The Stealth II features a 3 mm barefoot sole for maximum sensory feedback and minimum interference.
 In terms of cross training, the Stealth II is great to use once the athlete has transitioned to minimalist footwear, as it really provides great foot placement on the ground with remarkable ground-feel.
 This helps with balance and sensory feedback.

 - – The Magna Trail is a minimalist hiking shoe designed to seamlessly transition from concrete to trails.
 It features a natural foot shape design that will accommodate Correct Toes for some and utilizes Vivobarefoot’s Firm Ground outsole, with low profile lugs that offer good traction on a variety of surfaces.
 The outsole generously wraps up around the edge of the shoe providing extra support for lateral movements.
+The Magna Trail works best for outdoor basketball on an asphalt court as opposed to an indoor gym.
 Additionally, as one of the few mid-top/hi-top minimalist shoes, the Magna Trail aesthetically most resembles a basketball shoe.
 Please see our shoe review.

 Shoes from Popular Brands